SlyceDF/desmos/README.md

 Desmos stuff by me

 ### Libracomp
-A desmos function library I made
+A desmos function library I made, import in DesModder text mode to use;

 ### Colournest
-A tampermonkey script for colour-coded nested brackets
+A tampermonkey script for colour-coded nested brackets, install TamperMonkey and import to use;